course header LV-UAV-Guide | OBIA Workflow for QGIS step by step

 OBIA classification Workflow for Orthoimages

-For reference you may Download the basic data.
-In Addition you may download the upper OBIA-workflow as an QGIS-Model.
-You can add this to your QGIS project with pushing the first icon “Models” on the processing sidebar and choose Add Model to Toolbox.
-Please note that is running with fixed default values.
-For modifying it you need to right-click on the model and choose Edit Model.
+For reference, you may Download the base dataset.
+Additionally, you can download the OBIA workflow as a QGIS Model.
+To add it to your QGIS project, click the first icon “Models” in the Processing Toolbox and choose Add Model to Toolbox.
+Note that it runs with fixed default values; to modify it, right-click on the model and choose Edit Model.

 Create a point vector file and digitize the following classes: